 The development of pharmaceutical drugs is capital intensive.
-As of September 30, 2023, we had cash totaling approximately \$7.5 million.
-We believe that these funds will be sufficient to fund our operating expenses and capital expenditure requirements into early February 2024.
+As of December 31, 2023, we had cash totaling approximately \$2.8 million.
+We believe that these funds, together with the net proceeds from this offering, will be sufficient to fund our operating expenses and capital expenditure requirements into the third quarter of 2024.
 As a result, we will need to raise additional capital to continue as a going concern.
 Unless we receive additional funding, we may not be able to complete our planned Phase 1 trial.
 Further, we may only be able to complete the trial in a small subset of patients and in only one tumor type.
 Even if completed, we will require additional funds to advance further.
 If we are capital constrained, we may not be able to meet our obligations.
 If we are unable to meet our obligations, or we experience a disruption in our cash flows, it could limit or halt our ability to continue to develop our therapeutic candidates or even to continue operations, either of which occurrence would have a material adverse effect on us.